Abraham Van Vorhes

 Abraham Van Vorhes (December 2, 1793 – January 24, 1879; known commonly by his military rank as Major Van Vorhes) was an American politician, surveyor and pioneer.

 Pennsylvania and Ohio

 Born in Washington County, Pennsylvania, Abraham Van Vorhes married Mary W. Vorhees in 1817.

 He served in the Pennsylvania militia and acquired the rank of major before moving to Alexander Township, Ohio in 1832 and then to Athens, Ohio in 1838, where he was a mechanic and editor of the Hocking Valley Gazette (later the Athens Messenger).
 While in Athens, Van Vorhes served as Athens County Treasurer and Surveyor.

 From 1835 to 1839, he was postmaster for the Hebbardsville post office.

-A member of the Whig Party and later the Republican Party. he was elected to the Ohio House of Representatives in 1840 and was later elected to the Ohio State Senate in October 1842, where he served four terms.
+A member of the Whig Party and later the Republican Party, he was elected to the Ohio House of Representatives in 1840 and was later elected to the Ohio Senate in October 1842, where he served four terms.

 Minnesota

 In 1849, President Zachary Taylor appointed Van Vorhes register of the United States Land Office, in Stillwater, Minnesota; he later arrived in October of that year.

 In 1853, Minnesota Territorial Governor Alexander Ramsey appointed Van Vorhes Minnesota Territorial Auditor.
 In 1856, Van Vorhes served in the Minnesota Territorial House of Representatives, and from 1859, 1865, and 1866, he served as a justice for the city of Stillwater, Minnesota.

 He was appointed as postmaster for Stillwater in 1861 by President Abraham Lincoln.

 Van Vorhes died on January 24, 1879, in Stillwater at the age of 85.